-Today in Gosport’s Past:- on 20 February 1992, The Ultra/Ferguson TV factory closed, with the loss of probably a couple of thousand jobs.
+Today in Gosport’s Past:- on 20 February 1992, The Ultra/Ferguson TV factory closed, with the loss of over two thousand jobs.

 The Ultra TV factory, at Fareham Road, adjacent to Hoeford lake, was built in 1955, and became Gosport’s largest employer of civilians.
 Most people who’ve lived in Gosport for any length of time will either have worked there themselves, or will have friends and/or family who’ve worked there; I worked there for 6 months in 1970.
 At that time it was owned by Thorne Electronics (Sir Jules Thorne, I think); the company’s list of industrial premises covered two pages of newsprint.